-In 1927, interned in Switzerland, Alberto Santos Dumont continued to be interested in and root for other aviation pioneers.
+In 1927, while hospitalized in Switzerland, Alberto Santos Dumont continued to show interest in and support other aviation pioneers.

 - Handwritten letter from Santos Dumont to Tissandier.